kevin-chalmers/set10108/labs/lab09/README.md

 ### CUDA Monte Carlo &pi;

-For CUDA, we will look at a few different approaches which allow us to examine potential performance gains.
-We will implement the same solution as OpenCL first.
-Then we will look at a solution using a `for` loop within a kernel, generating random values using CUDA, and finally summing on the GPU rather than the CPU.
+For CUDA, we will look at a different approaches which allow us to examine potential performance gains.
+The basic solution is first.

 #### Standard Approach

-Our standard approach follows the same method as we undertook for OpenCL.
-Therefore, the kernel is just provided.
+The kernel is similar to our OpenMP sample:

 ```cuda
 __global__ void monte_carlo_pi(const float2 *points, char *results)